-This paper has addressed a simple question: is there a role for the state to regulate migration flows by selling visas to would-be migrants?
+This paper has addressed a simple question: is it possible to eliminate human smuggling by selling visas and regulate migration flows?

 The answer is nuanced.
 When smugglers have already paid fixed costs to settle their businesses, it is difficult for the government to compete.
-The model shows that dismantling smugglers networks by proposing a low enough price would be at the cost of increasing substantially migration flows and decreasing the average skill level of migrants.
+The model shows that eliminating smugglers by proposing a low enough price would be at the cost of increasing substantially migration flows and decreasing the average skill level of migrants.
+For probabilities of deportation between 20% and 70% we estimate the price of visas that would erode the profits of the smugglers on the China to the US route to be between \$18,000 and \$50,000 and this would lead to an increase in migration demand between 25% and 50%.
 Hence there is a trade-off between suppressing smugglers or having fewer migrants in the economy.
+So if the goal is to control migration, demand is the lowest with a monopolistic smuggler.
+Increasing cartelisation of the market through repression contributes to controlling migration flows.
+However, such policy is not satisfactory either, as it favors the emergence of a dominant criminal network.